nickserv/danamccurdy.com/_posts/2021-09-10-love-and-grief.md

 title: Love and Grief
 image: 'https://i.imgur.com/8eRQFwY.png'
 ---
+In the flow of energy
+that we call life,
-Everything is impermanent
+everything is impermanent,
-in this flow of energy we call life, and the things we love pass in and out of existence, just like everything else.
+and the things we love
+pass in and out of existence,
+along with everything else.

-There is joy in what is present, and grief in what is lost, but what remains is love itself.
+There is joy to be had
+in what is present,
+and grief in what is lost,
+but what remains, always,
+is Love itself.

-Open up your heart to grief,
-and it will open up to love as well, love for what once was, love for all that is, and love for all
+If you open up your heart to grief, it will open up to love as well - love for what once was, love for all that is, and love for all